-The CHESS project, led by researchers at Boston University, uses data-driven, community-engaged, actionable research to promote healthy indoor air quality, sustainability, and climate resilience in all schools.
+The CHESS project, led by researchers at Boston University, uses data-driven, community-engaged, actionable research to promote healthy indoor air quality, sustainability, and climate resilience in schools.

-Classroom Air Quality Affects Students’ Health and Learning
+How Classroom Air Quality Affects Students’ Health and Learning

 - Indoor Environmental Quality (IEQ) refers to the presence of substances such as mold, pollen, and pollution in the air, plus qualities such as noise and temperature.
 Research has demonstrated that good IEQ is key to students’ health and learning (Jones, 2024).